Updated: Sep 28

 The Most Famous Iceland Waterfalls

 Iceland has over 10,000 waterfalls, which is pretty impressive for a country half the size of the UK.
 There are several that have become must-sees for anyone road tripping through Iceland.
 These include Gullfoss, Skógafoss, Seljalandsfoss, Svartifoss, Dettifoss, Godafoss, and Kirkjufellsfoss.
 They are all magnificent and different in their own way.
 Photography in Iceland is very popular, and the country’s cascades make great subjects for photographers.

 You can’t talk about traveling in Iceland without mentioning the Northern Lights.
 This gorgeous nighttime spectacle in the sky is visible from late September through mid-March.
 While there are plenty of tours, it’s also quite easy to do a DIY Northern Lights excursion.
 Just make sure you go on a clear night and check the aurora forecast on the Iceland Meteorological Office website.

 The Blue Lagoon Spa and Geothermal Hot Springs

 Visiting the Blue Lagoon spa is probably at the top of every Iceland traveler’s bucket list.
-The milky, turquoise hue of the healing silica-infused waters welcome you and keep you warm on those chilly Icelandic days.
-Imagine watching the Aurora Borealis from the comfort of a geothermal bath?
+The milky, turquoise hue of the healing silica-infused waters welcomes you and keeps you warm on those chilly Icelandic days.
+Can you Imagine watching the Aurora Borealis from the comfort of a geothermal bath?